wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Consult the `15.11 Roadmap <https://projects.xivo.io/versions/227>`_
 * The call records older than 365 days will be periodically removed.
+The first automatic purge will occur in the night after the upgrade.
 See :ref:`purge_logs` for more details.

 15.10